-- (3) a firm must use audited figures where they are available but may use business estimates where audited figures are not available. - 5.5 In calculating the Business Indicator: - subject to (2), a firm must include any business acquisitions or, mergers or disposals of entities or activities which occurred during the three year period referred to in 5.4; - (2) a firm may apply to the PRA for permission to exclude business acquisitions-or, mergers or disposals of entities or activities which occurred during the three year period referred to in 5.4 where it can demonstrate that, due to an acquisition or merger, disposals of entities or activities, using the three year period referred to in 5.4 would lead to a biased estimation for the own funds requirement for operational risk.
+- 5.4 In the table at 5.3: - a bar above a term indicates that the value must be calculated as an average over the last three years, except that a firm may use forward looking estimates where it has been in operation for less than three years; - (2) the absolute value of net items must firstly be calculated year by year and after that calculation the average over the last three years must be calculated, except that a firm may use forward looking estimates where it has been in operation for less than three years; and - (3) a firm must use audited figures where they are available but may use business estimates where audited figures are not available. - 5.5 In calculating the Business Indicator. - (1) subject to (2), a firm must include any business acquisitions, mergers or disposals of entities or activities which occurred during the three year period referred to in 5.4; - (2) a firm may apply to the PRA for permission to exclude business acquisitions, mergers or disposals of entities or activities which occurred during the three year period referred to in 5.4 where it can demonstrate that, due to an acquisition or merger, disposals of entities or activities, using the three year period referred to in 5.4 would lead to a biased estimation for the own funds requirement for operational risk.